-The male employment level, in turn, although tending to rise annually, still lags behind the EU average level (by 6.7 percentage points in 2002 and 3.7 percentage points in 2005).
+The male employment level, in turn, although tending to rise year by year, still lags behind the EU average level (by 6.7 percentage points in 2002 and 3.7 percentage points in 2005).

-The rapid economic growth in 2006 stimulated a substantial increase in the number of employed (by 5%), thus reducing the unemployment level to 6.8%.
+The rapid economic growth in 2006 stimulated a substantial increase in the number of employed thus reducing the unemployment level to 6.8%.